Other Neighbourly Matters

 Oversailing Scaffold and Crane Licenses

 There are only two instances in property law when individuals, companies or developers can access their neighbour’s land to undertake any type of building work.
-One is the Party Wall etc Act 1996 and the other is Access to the Neighbouring Land Act 1992.
+One is the Party Wall etc Act 1996 and the other is the Access to the Neighbouring Land Act 1992.

-The Party Wall etc. Act 1996 will give the Building Owner the right to carry out work in pursuance to the Act such as works to the Party structure, excavation works or works on the line of junction.
-The Access to the Neighbouring land Act 1992 only covers preservation of an existing structure.
+The Party Wall etc. Act 1996 will give the Building Owner the right to carry out work in pursuance of the Act such as works to the Party structure, excavation works or works on the line of junction.
+The Access to the Neighbouring land Act 1992 only covers the preservation of an existing structure.

 Access when required outside of the remit of the aforementioned Acts can be acquired through forms of a license between the two neighbours.
 When it is envisaged that access in the form of scaffold protrusion onto the neighbour’s land or an oversailing crane is required, then a license is essential.